h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 A python script will be used as a Crypter wrapper to implement the AES encryption/decryption, referenced from Code Koala [http://www.codekoala.com/posts/aes-encryption-python-using-pycrypto/] [encryption-codekoala].

-Note in this instance a static 128-bit key <code class="language-plaintext highlighter-rouge">KeepMeSecureEKEY</code> is hardcoded into the script for the sake of the POC to illustrate the concept, best practice recommends a randomly generated key dynamically generated (avoid hardcoding/storing within the script):
+Note in this instance a static 128-bit key <code class="language-plaintext highlighter-rouge">KeepMeSecureEKEY</code> is hardcoded into the script for the sake of the POC to illustrate the concept, best practice recommends a random dynamically generated key (avoid hardcoding/storing):

 ```python
 #!/usr/bin/python